Lab 6: Visualizing categorical data with D3

 ];

-However, to use this data, we need to change our sliceGenerator to tell it how to access the values in our data:
+However, to use this data, we need to change our sliceGenerator to tell it which part of our data object is the numerical value we want to show on the pie chart:

 let sliceGenerator = d3.pie().value(d => d.value);